jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/14-java.md

 They are skilled in pantomimes.

 The hills are full of monkeys.
 They are not afraid of men, but if one calls siau-siau they come out.
 If one throws fruit before them, a  big monkey, called a monkey king, comes forward to eat.
 The and the crowd of smaller monkeys eat what is left of his meal.

 There are bamboo gardens where they have pig-fighting and cock-fighting.

-fruit before
-or carried in a litter

-The
-moon
-pleasure trips in boats; in the tenth

-The dwellings are of imposing appearance and painted
+The dwellings are of imposing appearance and painted in greenish tints.
+Traders going there stay in visitors' lodges, where they are fed with plentiful and good food and drink.

-Traders

-going there are put up in
-in greenish tints
-visitors' lodges,
-where
-food and drink both plentiful and good (are supplied them).
-The
-natives dress their hair and wear clothes which are girt around and reach down to the knees ".
+The natives dress their hair and wear clothes which are girt around their chest and reach down to the knees.
-20 their chest

 When they are sick, they take no medicines, but simply pray to their local gods or to the Buddha.

 The people have personal names but no surnames.

-They are quick-tempered and of a pugnacious disposition, and when they have a feud with both parties seek to joiu in battle.
+They are quick-tempered and pugnacious.
+When they have a feud with Palembang Sumatra, both parties seek to do battle.

 In 435 AD, it entered into communication with China.
 But it was broken off until 992 when it again sent tribute to our Court.

 It is a broad and level country, well suited to agriculture.
 It produces hemp, millet, beans, but no wheat.

 Ploughing is done by buffaloes.
 The people pay a tithe-rent.
 They make salt by boiling seawater.

 It is rich in fish, turtles, fowls, ducks, goats.
 They kill horses and buffaloes for food.